Skip to content

 Some optimizations require an internet connection

-Certain optimizations need a network connection to be applied.
-You will see a "Network connection required" tag with a Wi-Fi icon below the optimization name.
+Certain optimizations, specifically those that download updated configurations or interact with network drivers, need an active internet connection to be successfully applied.
+You will see a "Network connection required" tag with a Wi-Fi icon below the optimization name if this is the case.

 Remember to restart your computer

-After applying optimizations, you need to restart your computer to ensure all changes take effect.
+Due to the way Windows manages its registry and background services, many of these changes will not be visible immediately.
+After applying new optimizations, you need to restart your computer to ensure all modifications take effect.

 Revert an optimization